mmyoungman/website/content/0000-automation-testing-101-for-suits.md

 Automated test suites can take a long time to run.
 If developers are expected to test their branches before creating pull requests, this can significantly slow progress and generally harm morale.
 There are often false-positive failures.
 There is often a battle between having a comprehensive automation test suite and having false-positive failures.

+### Why are automation tests not so good against production?

+Because automation tests rely on test data, and if that test data isn't the same each and every test run, it becomes difficult and/or impossible to test certain features of a service.
+This why environments at the start of a CI pipeline generally focus more on automated tests while environments at the end focus on monitoring.